This little neon prepaid Monzo Card is about to change the way you spend on your travels, with no ATM fees or transaction fees abroad.

 Monzo is an online only bank, with everything run via an app.
 The brand claims to offer banking that’s as smart as your smartphone!

-- Download Monzo app from Google Play Store or App Store.
+- Download the Monzo app from Google Play Store or App Store.

 - Register basic details and confirm email address.